'A' Department (Operations)

 Is responsible for dealing with all illegal explosive objects (other than small arms ammunition) including Chemical, Biological, Radiological and Nuclear (CBRN) Weapons in Hong Kong.
 The Bureau is trained and equipped to deal with items both on dry land and underwater and is called out, on average, over one to two times per week.
 Items dealt with range from illegal fireworks, improvised explosive devices (home made bombs) to large World War II aircraft bombs.

-Major Incidents Bureau
+Major Events Bureau

 Police Regions